 The paradox is resolved by the fact that it’s impossible for an observer to see both things: if you enter the black hole, crossing the event horizon doesn’t feel like anything special.
 On the other hand, if you look at something fall into the black hole, it will eventually get radiated back.
 Since coming out of the black hole is impossible, it’s just all a matter of referential and no laws of physics get violated.

-[On the book itself: while good, the beginning is a little slow and the author’s self-esteem is, well, apparent throughout the book].
+[On the book itself: while good, the beginning is a little slow and the author’s self-esteem is a little too apparent throughout the book].